Spectrum (Westlife album): Music, writing and recording

-Feehily and Filan added: "We're not trying to change Westlife's sound, we're trying to evolve [...]
-We need to be a Westlife 2.0, a better version of ourselves.
-We wanted to come back and recreate Westlife's sound, but better, and be a better band, and the most important thing about any band is music."
-Filan said they have been recording new songs since July 2018.
-Walsh stated that the band would be back in recording studios in January 2019 but in December 2018, social media posts surfaced that showed the group was working with Daniel Davidsen and Peter Wallevik.
-Wallevik also posted names of people the band were working with, including JC Stewart, Jordan Thomas, and Ed Drewett.
-The band also worked with James Bay on the album.

-As of January 2019, Filan said: "We've only got three songs recorded, so we have to get another probably ten [recorded]."
-On 10 April 2019, Walsh said that he believes there is at least half a dozen hits on the new album to the Irish Independent.
-The group added, "Hello My Love" has been so popular, it's even affecting our potential single choice for the third single, the fourth single..."
+Recording for the album began in July 2018.
+In December 2018, the group was pictured working with Daniel Davidsen and Peter Wallevik.
+In January 2019, Filan said: "We've only got three songs recorded, so we have to get another probably ten [recorded]."
 In April 2019, they said nine songs had been recorded.
-One song, "Anywhere", a three-minute "feel-good love song" written by Sheeran and produced by Mac, was slated to be included on the album but was later confirmed not to be included in the actual track listing.
+One song, "Anywhere", a three-minute "feel-good love song" written by Sheeran and produced by Mac, was slated to be included on the album but was later confirmed not to be included.
 In May 2019, Egan told in an interview that eight to nine songs they recorded where Sheeran all co-wrote.
-On their 7 June 2019 interview on This Morning, Filan said they recorded six songs co-written by Sheeran.
-On 29 July 2019 interview by the Official Charts Company of Feehily, he added: "One of them is just a very cool tip of the hat to Celtic music.
-It's very contemporary but it's got a Celtic fusion side to it.
-I had a song on my album Fire called 'Sanctuary' which sampled Clannad but it had more a pop/hip-hop beat to it.
-It's kind of in the same world as that.
-It's cool, edgy and contemporary."
+In July 2019, Feehily added: "One of them is just a very cool tip of the hat to Celtic music.
+It's very contemporary but it's got a Celtic fusion side to it."